About Training Connect

 Structure

 Map your actual workflows, decision points, and risk exposure.
 Through structured facilitation, you will see exactly where AI belongs in your operations, where human judgment must remain primary, and what oversight and guardrails each use case requires.
-This is not optimization.
-This is exposure.

 Outcome: A complete picture of your AI opportunity and a concrete assessment of where governance gaps exist.